Dletta/superPeer/README.md

 ### Status

-This superNode works good.
+This superNode works well.
 I have suppressed the latest version of Gun in `package.json` until a bug ([issue 769](https://github.com/amark/gun/issues/769)) preventing Express working is fixed.
 Mark tells me this should only take a few days.
 No big deal as the superNode is doing what it needs to do currently.